appium/appium/packages/appium/docs/en/guides/caching.md

 ---
-title: Application Bundles Caching Logic
+title: Caching of Application Bundles
 ---

-Appium Base driver provides a feature which enables caching of application builds provided, for example, as `app` capability value or to endpoints similar to the `installApp` one.
+Appium's base driver provides a feature which enables caching of application builds provided, for example, as `app` capability value or to endpoints similar to the `installApp` one.
 This article explains common caching principles, so you could create more performant and efficient test suite execution strategies.